 These tips are courtesy of My Pit Bull Is Family

 There’s a lot of misinformation out there that target some dog breeds as being more dangerous than other.
 It makes sense that you would believe some of them, even if you love dogs labeled “pit bull.”
-But, they dogs are just like any other dog.
+But, these dogs are just like any other dog.
 And we know from scientific research that looks don’t dictate behavior and that all dogs are individuals.
 “Pit bull” dogs don’t bite differently, they don’t “attack” without warning, and they are not more likely to cause injury to humans or other dogs.
 Read more.